- Can I renew my license online?

 You must complete the "Change of Name or Request for Duplicate License" form located on the Board's website under the Applications and Forms link and if applicable send the proscribed fee.
 Please mail the form to the Real Estate Board, 1000 Washington Street, Suite 710, Boston, MA 02118.

-The Broker of Record must mail a letter to the Board stating the licensee's name, licensee's license number and date of affiliation / termination date of affiliation.
-Please mail the letter to the Real Estate Board, 1000 Washington Street, Suite 710, Boston, MA 02118 or fax to 617-727-0139.
+Yes, a Licensee must report his/her affiliation to the Board and/or a termination of an affiliation.
+The Broker of Record must complete the form entitled "Affiliation Notice" located under the Applications and Forms link on the Board's website.
+The Broker of Record can either mail the form to the Real Estate Board, 1000 Washington Street, Suite 710, Boston, MA 02118 or fax to 617-727-0139.

 Massachusetts has reciprocity or expedited licensure with most States.
 Information on your specific state is available on this site under the Applications and Forms link entitled "Reciprocal Licensure, Attorney Licensure and Waivers".